joshbegley/nyt-latest/previous.md

 `Forty years since the Chernobyl nuclear disaster, officials are grappling with the impact of a 2025 Russian drone strike that set back decades of efforts to contain it.
 Ukrainian officials said the Russians deliberately targeted the structure, but the Kremlin has denied responsibility.`\
 https://www.nytimes.com/video/world/europe/100000010863426/chernobyl-nuclear-disaster-anniversary.html

-**Congressional Republicans Struggle to Do the Basics as Chambers Clash**\
+**G.O.P.
+Congress Struggles to Do the Basics Amid Party Infighting**\
-`House Republicans toiled to pass major measures as lawmakers scramble to fund homeland security, extend spy powers and deliver a farm bill.`\
+`House Republicans toiled to pass major measures as lawmakers scrambled to fund homeland security, extend spy powers and deliver a farm bill.`\
 https://www.nytimes.com/2026/04/29/us/politics/congressional-republicans-dysfunction.html

 **Mississippi Middle School Students Stop Bus After Driver Blacks Out**\